Pawpaw – A “Tropical” Fruit for Temperate Climates

 Iowa State scientists are researching mechanical pulp extraction and freezing techniques.
 Because cooking destroys important flavor components, and shelf-life of fresh pawpaws is so limited, such research could be crucial to the commercialization of the pawpaw (O’Malley, 2010).

-Given the fragility and short shelflife of the fruit, the uncertain status of processing pawpaw pulp, and the simple novelty of the fruit itself, the enterprising pawpaw marketer should have a good sales plan before hitting stores, restaurants, or farmers markets.
+Given the fragility and short shelf-life of the fruit, the uncertain status of processing pawpaw pulp, as well as the simple novelty of the fruit itself, the enterprising pawpaw marketer should have a good sales plan before hitting stores, restaurants, or farmers markets.
 Careful handling, of course, is a must because the fruit is so easily bruised.
-There are a few commercial-scale growers in Kentucky and Ohio leading the way, including one who successfully processed and sold 1,000 pounds of pulp in 2009 (Ohio Pawpaw Growers Newsletter, 2009).
+There are a few commercial-scale growers in Kentucky and Ohio leading the way, including Chris Chmiel, who successfully processes and sells thousands of pounds of frozen pulp every year (2016).

-Dr. Jerry McLaughlin, now retired, of Purdue University found that pawpaw was a source of phytochemicals called acetogenins with powerful anti-carcinogenic properties ("Pawpaw shows promise in fighting drug resistant tumors," 1997).
+Dr. Jerry McLaughlin of Purdue University, now retired, found that pawpaw is a source of phytochemicals called acetogenins with powerful anti-carcinogenic properties (Moore, 2015).
 An herbal extract made from pawpaw is on the market.
-For more information on pawpaw as an anti-carcinogen go to www.pawpawresearch.com.
+Check here for more information on pawpaw as an anticarcinogen.

-Dr. McLaughlin also isolated a botanical insecticide, asimicin, from pawpaw twigs and bark ("Pawpaw those pests," 1999); however, without financial backing to shepherd it through the regulatory process, it is unlikely to be on the market anytime soon (Bratsch, 2009).
+Dr. McLaughlin also isolated a botanical insecticide, asimicin, from pawpaw twigs and bark (Anon., 1999); however, without financial backing to shepherd it through the regulatory process, it is unlikely to be on the market anytime soon (Bratsch, 2009).

 Pawpaws may be a viable enterprise for small-scale farmers who can develop a local clientele.
-However, the amount of time that must be invested before the first fruit crop (five years or longer) is a deterrent to many would-be producers.
-The ongoing university research should answer many of these questions regarding cultivars, culture, and processing/marketing.
+However, the amount of time that must be invested before the first fruit crop (four years or longer) is a deterrent to many would-be producers.
+The ongoing university research should answer many questions regarding cultivars, culture, and processing/marketing.

 Bratsch, Anthony.
 2009.
 Specialty Crop Profile: Pawpaw.
 Virginia Cooperative Extension.